RiyadspX/Asteroids-classification-and-diameter-prediction/README.md

 ## **Technologies Used**
 - **Python**: Core language for development.
-- **Machine Learning**: Libraries like Scikit-learn, XGBoost, and TensorFlow.
+- **Machine Learning**: Libraries like Scikit-learn, XGBoost, and TensorFlow/Pytorch.
 - **Web Interface**: Flask or Streamlit for the front end.
 - **Containerization**: Docker for deployment.
 - **Visualization**: Matplotlib and Seaborn for EDA.